Slocon00/RSBoost/README.md

-# Information Retrieval final project
+# RSBoost - a Really Simple XGBoost implementation

 Project developed for the Information Retrieval 24-25 course at University of Pisa.
 The project consists in reproducing the experiments/results presented in